 Most anal cancers are squamous cell carcinomas (SCCs), which come from the flat (squamous) cells that line much of the anus.
 The term ‘anal cancer’ commonly refers to these SCCs, and this page focuses on this type of anal cancer.

 A small number of anal cancers are adenocarcinomas, which start from cells in the anal glands.
 This type of anal cancer is similar to bowel cancer and is treated in a similar way.
 See our bowel cancer section for more information.

 A very small number of anal cancers affect the skin just outside the anus.
 Known as perianal skin cancers, they are treated in a similar way to skin cancers that are found on other parts of the body.
 See our skin cancer section for more information.

 Every year, about 400 people are diagnosed with anal cancer in Australia.
 It is more common over the age of 50 and is somewhat more common in women than in men.
 However, men who have sex with men have the highest incidence of any group.
 The number of people diagnosed with anal cancer is increasing, with three times more cases in 2011 than in 1984.

 What are the risk factors for anal cancer?

 About 80% of anal cancer cases are caused by a very common infection called human papillomavirus (HPV).
 HPV can affect the surface of different areas of the body, including the anus, cervix, vagina and penis.
-Most people will not be aware that they have HPV as it usually doesn’t cause any symptoms.
+Unless they are tested, most people will not be aware that they have HPV as it usually doesn’t cause any symptoms.

-Other factors that increase the risk of getting anal cancer include:
+HPV is the main risk factor for anal cancer, but other factors that may increase the risk of getting anal cancer include: